20 Gaslighting Phrases Narcissists & Manipulators Use

 A gaslighter mainly tries to psychologically manipulate you into distrusting yourself.
 These are some of their favorite phrases:

-The denial statements by a gaslighter mean to plant doubts in the victim’s mind.
-They want to impress upon their victim that they are “putting words into their mouth” and imagining things they never said.
+The denial statements are meant to plant doubts in the victim’s mind.
+They want to convince their target that they are imagining things that never happened.

-It is a blatant denial, often expressed with an air of surprise and anger.
+It is a blatant denial, often expressed with an air of surprise or anger.

 These statements are designed to make the victim doubt their own eyes, ears, and memory of events.

-This rejects the victim’s reality outright, and plants seeds of uncertainty and self-doubt in the victim’s mind.
-Gradually, the victim loses her self-confidence to express her own experiences and recollections.
+This rejects the victim’s reality outright and plants seeds of uncertainty and self-doubt in the victim’s mind.
+The victim gradually loses her self-confidence to express her experiences and recollections.

-That is the key goal of the gaslighter—make the victim less trusting of their own views and thoughts, and more trusting of the narcissist’s validations.
+That is the key goal of the gaslighter: to make the victim less trusting of their own views and thoughts and more trusting of the narcissist’s validations.

 In a classic case of being caught cheating, the gaslighter flatly denies their involvement and transfers the blame to the victim, saying it’s their insecurity that’s making them imagine the act as cheating.